therealharshit/PasswordGenerater/README.md

 # Password Generator using React

-This project is made using vite+react
+This project is made using vite+react & tailwind

 To run the project: